bvgastel/xmas/readme.md

 	If you cannot, then you could fork the repo and do a pull request.

+Remark: We work with git flow, which is a specific approach to
+        branching.
+The following description does not presume git flow.
+If you want to know how git flow works google "git flow".
+You should find at least the article of Vincent Driessen at http://nvie.com/posts/a-successful-git-branching-model/ A fine intro to git flow is: http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/ A cheat sheet is: http://danielkummer.github.io/git-flow-cheatsheet/

 2. Creating a new branch.
 	You create a new branch "plan" with the command